 - Rear-passenger reading lamps

 - Optional HD radio and Sirius Real-Time Traffic

 - Ambient lighting is standard

 Depending on the model, there are two engine options that can be teamed with a five- or seven-speed automatic transmission.

-- G55 AMG's supercharged V-8 has been boosted to produce 500 hp and is teamed with a five-speed automatic
+- G55 AMG's supercharged V-8 makes 500 hp and is teamed with a five-speed automatic

 A variety of safety features are standard, including: